ChaoticLeah/ChaoticLeah/README.md

 - [MongoDB](https://learn.mongodb.com/c/obnzRICfWE-cth_URRpl1w)
 - [Java 8 | iz0808](https://catalog-education.oracle.com/pls/certview/sharebadge?id=31B61DFFFE18474875669E027895684D49EA45093B82A4817AC7B7454A10E3C5 )

-<sub>Note: These certificcations are using my deadname (An old name that is not used anymore due to me being trans)</sub>
+<sub>Note: These certifications are using my deadname (An old name that is not used anymore due to me being trans)</sub>